-Recently, one of my relatives, a full-time trader, contacted me to see if I can help him build a robot for his strategy; I really liked the strategy.
-I tracked the stock markets a couple of weeks to see if it actually pays off, and it performed decently. (>50% Win Probability)
+Recently, one of my relatives, a full-time trader, contacted me to see if I could help him build a robot for his strategy; I really liked the strategy.
+I tracked the stock markets for a couple of weeks to see if it actually paid off, and it performed decently. (>50% Win Probability)

-While it is completely possible to code this strategy, I quickly realized that my full-time trader relative thought it was a simple thing to do, and that was not because of lack of appreciation of the work involved, but due to lack of knowledge of what actually goes into coding a strategy.
+While it is completely possible to code this strategy, I quickly realized that my full-time trader relative thought it was a simple thing to do, and that was not because of a lack of appreciation for the work involved, but due to a lack of knowledge of what goes into coding a strategy.

-So I decided to write on the steps involved to code that trading strategy you might have in mind to educate everyone. 📈
+So I decided to write about the steps involved in coding that trading strategy you might have in mind to educate everyone. 📈

 Step 1: Basic Strategy Research.

 Idea Generation: Identifying market patterns manually and ideating which technical indicators are required for your strategy and how are they should be used to enter and exit a position.

 Defining Expectations: Having a clear understanding of what you are looking out of this strategy (like X% return on capital in X time) and how it performs in different types of market cycles.